 "Lord, help me keep my life in balance."
 Our church choir presented a choral reading of that title in church not long ago.
 People were asking for copies of the reading and ready to hear it presented "again soon."

 There is no easy answer for "how do I get my life in balance."
-But there is no time like now, in this season of preparation, to filter out the external distractions and, with God's help, center your life around the One who can bring focus and meaning into an out-of-balance existence.
+But there is no time like now, in this season of preparation, to filter out the external distractions and, with God's help, center our lives around the One who can bring focus and meaning into an out-of-balance existence.
 Take time for God this Lenten season.
 Take time to rebalance your life.